scalableinternetservices/ucsb_website/_slide_src/12_web_security.md

 CSRF could be used to:

 * Automatically post a tweet
-* Add a facebook friend
+* Add a Facebook friend
 * Change a password

 The possibilities are endless.